Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    > Cloud Services

-9. Which of the following connectors allow Multi-Factor Authentication (MFA) authorization when connecting?
+10. Which of the following connectors allow Multi-Factor Authentication (MFA) authorization when connecting?
 (Choose all that apply.)

     - JDBC
     - SnowSQL
     - Snowflake Web Interface (UI)
     - ODBC
     - Python

-   > JDBC

-   > SnowSQL

-   > Snowflake Web Interface (UI)

-   > ODBC

-   > Python
+    > All

-10. Which of the following statements describes a benefit of Snowflake's separation of compute and storage?
+11. Which of the following statements describes a benefit of Snowflake's separation of compute and storage?
 (Choose all that apply.)

     - Growth of storage and compute are tightly coupled together
     - Storage expands without the requirement to add more compute